Hemesh-Unka/calculator-cricket/README.md

 # Calculator Cricket

-This is a game we used to play in maths when we were bored.
+I built this game to get some practice with Ruby.
+We used to play this game in school when lessons were boring.
 I added a few other features, such as individual player scores, and a visual score card emulated from an old school teletext page.

 To Do:
 1. <del>Add fall of wickets</del>
 2. Play again option
-3. Indicate players who are not out
+3. <del>Indicate players who are not out</del>
 4. Improve .sample odds
 5. Fix layout issues
 6. Host a live version of the game